 Aura Parker is a Lane Cove local illustrator, writer and designer (wow a triple threat).
-Aura has just released a new children’s book called TWIG.
+In 2016, Aura released a children’s book called TWIG.
 We asked Aura to tell us a little bit about the process of bringing a book to life from her delightful sketches.

 Why Did You Decide To Write A Children’s Book?

 I have always had the writing bug, as a child, I would make up stories and write diaries.
 These days writing is a bit of an obsession and the main reason I do it is because I just love it!
 I have a background in illustration, design and also make screen printed textiles at Studio Bonnie.
 Children’s literature is a passion of mine and the books kind of tie everything together, things I learn from my own children, the patterned nature of the textiles, it is all in there.
 I love drawing and with picture books, I get to do both words and pictures!
 I enjoy my work immensely and it is really exciting when I’m working on a story and things start to fall into place.